 reprounzip graph; please refer to Creating a Provenance Graph for more information.

-ReproZip can also combine multiple traces into a single one, in order to create a single package, using the
+ReproZip can also combine multiple traces into a single one, in order to create a single bundle, using the

 reprozip combine command.
 The runs of each subsequent trace are simply appended in order.